 At most pro sporting events, what type of camera you’re allowed to bring in is strictly controlled.
 Even though “real” cameras – DSLRs, for the most part – are not allowed, smartphones and point and shoots appear to be usable at will.
 We can argue these policies at another time.
 Many of us, though, have family members who enjoy amateur sports in the winter.
+Whether this is watching the game, placing bets using one of the top 10 sportsbooks, or even playing.
+Capturing a picture of a friend while they are playing can be challenging but also a lot of fun.
 This article gives you the how-to for successful shooting fast action in poorly lit arenas.

 This isn’t a slam against hometown arenas.
 While they are often booked solid for ice time, they don’t really generate a lot of revenue, even from teams who book the place.
 The lighting often becomes older, dimmer and takes on a horrible colour cast in some areas.
 I know of several arenas where the white balance is all over the map on the same rink plate.
 This means individual colour correction sometimes, but is not onerous.
 Regardless of whether you shoot RAW or JPEG, I suggest using Automatic White Balance (AWB).
 It is unlikely to be perfect but does a very good job considering the light quality, or lack thereof.